More Than a Chronology:

 How To Research Store Fixtures

 - SEARCHING FOR TOPIC INDEX PAGES: Step 2 of How To Research Store Fixtures.
-Searching <Index: Term> will result in a list of Index Pages with the “Term” in the Title or Body.
+Using the website’s built in find Search <Index: Term> will result in a list of Index Pages with the “Term” in the Title or Body.
 Searching <“Index: Term”> WITH QUOTES will narrow the resulting list of Index Pages to those with the “Term” in the Title only (not in the Body).
 Try searching both ways to see the result then use creatively and alternately to zero in on the results you need.

 - PINTEREST BOARD MENU: Step 3 of How To Research Store Fixtures.
 Accessed from the top-level menu.
 The Pinterest Board Menu provides a central hub for researching a named thread, linking out to that Pinterest Board for a completely visual search of images.
 Only one photo from any individual post is represented on the Pinterest Board.
 So if you see an interesting photo pin, you should follow it to the Post to see if additional worthy images exist.